shinushibu1798/recordLinkage/README.md

 Finally, we moved on to training our binary model.
 We decided to use two different models: Support Vector Machines(SVM) and Boosted Decision Trees or more specifically, AdaBoost.

 ### Support Vector Machines
-A Support Vector Machine (SVM) is a machine learning algorithm originally developed in 1963 by Vladimir Vapnik in which the the goal is to solve the optimization problem (where W is the margin between the support vectors, and $\zeta_i$ is the slackness parameter):
+A Support Vector Machine (SVM) is a machine learning algorithm originally developed in 1963 by Vladimir Vapnik in which the goal is to solve the optimization problem (where W is the margin between the support vectors, and $\zeta_i$ is the slackness parameter):

 $$minimie \,  (1/n)\,\sum_{i=1}^{n} \zeta_{i}\, + \lambda \, \|W\|$$
 $$Subjuct \, to \, y_{i}(w * x_{i} - b) > 1 - \zeta_{i}$$